Genomon-Project/paplot-doc/quick_start.rst

   The input table data.

 :output_dir:
-  The path where the output files of paplot are generated.
+  The directory where the output files of paplot are generated.

 :project_name:
   The project name (used as the title of output files).